 However, the public consultation exercise in 2010 demonstrated that there are concerns around Airport related noise beyond the mapped areas.
 Whilst these issues are beyond the strict scope of the NAP, further improvements were proposed in response.
 The Airport has continue to monitor, consider and respond to complaints and other feedback, including comments received during the consultation of this draft plan, to inform the future development of noise amelioration measures.
-A summary of the measures we implemented as a result of the 2011 NAP process, as well as the 2014 review are detailed in table 6.
+A summary of the noise mitigation measures are detailed in table 6.